qrtl/rpl-oca/sale_partner_incoterm/README.rst

 which have appropriate group 'Display incoterms on Sales Order and related invoices'.
 A different incoterm can be set per contact within the same company.

-When the partner is selected on a new quotation, the incoterm is retrieved from the partner record.
+When the customer or the delivery address is selected on a new quotation, the incoterm is retrieved from either of the partner record based on the following logic:

+* Take the incoterm of the delivery address if it has one set.
+* Otherwise, take the incoterm of the customer if it has one set.

 **Table of contents**